pgrill/guidelines/django/test.rst

         # when running the test suit
         def test_is_current_week_with_current_week(self):

-            # The activity model does not exists but here we've
+            # The activity model does not exist but here we've
             # defined what fields should be required
             # on the activity
             activity = Activity.objects.create(